 Fig 1.0: The Diamond Value Chain: Facets Singapore represents the Polished Diamond Sales sector

 A wholesalers activities primarily focus around breaking bulk, but the real value comes in not only breaking the bulk, but assorting the diamonds in various ‘qualities’ derived from the 4C’s.
 Taking a parcel of 0.10 ct diamonds, one can yield higher profits from separating the top quality diamonds from the middle to lower end.
-Eg. a 100 carat parcel can be separated into three separate 30 carat parcels with three different prices.
+Eg: a 100 carat parcel can be separated into three separate 30 carat parcels with three different prices.
 Further still, a watch manufacturer may require very specific sizes, with millimetre precision to fit their watch bezels; while a high-end jewellery manufacturer may only want the best cut diamonds for their masterpieces.
+Therein lies the value add.

 Other activities include facilitating the logistics of exporting and importing diamonds and exploring new opportunities for retail clients who may not have the network nor negotiating power to access the increasingly global network.

 For centuries Antwerp was the undisputed center of polished-diamond sales.
 While that city remains a leading destination for the diamond trade, the market has dispersed.
 More than half of sales today take place in the central and regional offices of diamond cutters and polishers in places like Mumbai, Hong Kong & New York.
-Today, approximately 80 % of all loose polished diamonds find themselves traded in the Mumbai based Bharat Diamond Bourse, a testament to the increasing skill, cost efficiencies and expertise of Indian diamond cutters.
+Today, approximately 80 % of all loose polished diamonds find themselves traded in the Mumbai based Bharat Diamond Bourse and in Surat also in India, a testament to the increasing skill, cost efficiencies and expertise of Indian diamond cutters.

 Although travel is still a large part of a diamond dealer's life, with the increase in connectivity and technology, dealers now have options like 360 degree photos, videos & remote in-depth analysis of the stones they’re buying to make educated decisions on what stones to source without the need to travel.
 These same technologies also make it easier for an end-user to source a diamond for themselves, which is part of the added pressures wholesalers face today.
 The irony is, it has never been easier to source a diamond, yet it has also never been harder to sell one.